mHijuxS/mhijuxs.github.io/_posts/2025-09-12-hackthebox-planning.md

 ## Overview

-Planning is a Medium Linux machine that demonstrates web application exploitation, container escape techniques, and privilege escalation through cron job manipulation.
+Planning is an Easy Linux machine that demonstrates web application exploitation, container escape techniques, and privilege escalation through cron job manipulation.
 The machine features a Grafana instance vulnerable to CVE-2024-9264, leading to container escape and eventual root access.

 **Difficulty:** Medium
 **OS:** Linux